howerj/liblisp/liblisp.md

 * File operations on strings could be improved.
 An append mode should be added as well. freopen and/or opening in append mode need to be added as well.
-* Needed primitives; map, apply, loop, split, regex, tr.
+* Needed primitives; apply, loop, tr.
 * Anonymous recursion would be a good thing to have.
 * The semantics of the default IO port to **read** or **print** to need to be worked out.
 * There is currently no decent way of handling binary data, also string handling could be improved a lot.
 * Bignum branch
+* A branch where liblisp.c is split up like it should be.

 #### main.c